Costa Rica Dive Instructor Training

-Kick start your career with our 12 week Expedition Dive Instructor Training Course in Costa Rica and become a fully qualified PADI Open Water Scuba Instructor with Expedition leadership & Resort Management skills
+Kick start your career with our 10-week Marine Expedition & Dive Instructor Training Course in Costa Rica and become a fully qualified PADI Open Water Scuba Instructor with Expedition leadership & Resort Management skills

-More than just a Dive Instructors Course, you will learn expedition leadership and resort management skills enabling you to pursue a career working in a dive shop or leading marine conservation expeditions.
-The top performers may be offered work at the dive school on completion of the course to further boost your experience and career prospects.
+More than just a Dive Instructor Course, you will learn leadership and resort management skills enabling you to pursue a career working in a dive shop or leading marine conservation expeditions.
+The top performers may be offered work at the dive school on completion of the outdoor course to further boost your experience and career prospects.

 Week 1: PADI EFR & Rescue

 On arrival in San Jose, you will be transferred to our PADI five star dive centre on the Pacific coast.
 You’ll dive straight into your training this week with your Emergency First Responder and Rescue certifications.
 Knowing what to do in the event of an emergency is crucial to your dive progression this training will complete your recreational dive training and prepare you for your first step into the world of being a professional diver!